-Article 24, paragraph 3 of the former TIER provides that, if the licensee's usage of the technology provided by the licensor in accordance with the provisions of a technology import contract infringes third party's legitimate interests, the licensor shall assume liability for that infringement.
-It is possible that a licensor would be exempted from liability in such a case as licensee's usage of the licensed technology which is not consistent with the contract terms infringes third party's legitimate interests.
-But it seems that a licensor must assume liability for infringement to a third party even if it has not been involved in that infringement, until it is clearly demonstrated that the licensor shall be exempted from the liability.
+Article 24 Paragraph 3 of the former TIER (removed in March 2019) provided that, if the licensee's usage of the technology provided by the licensor in accordance with the provisions of a technology import contract infringes third party's legitimate interests, the licensor shall assume liability for that infringement.
+It was possible that a licensor would be exempted from liability in such a case as licensee's usage of the licensed technology which is not consistent with the contract terms infringes third party's legitimate interests.
+But it seemed that a licensor must assume liability for infringement to a third party even if it has not been involved in that infringement, until it is clearly demonstrated that the licensor shall be exempted from the liability.

-On the other hand, the former Contract Law of China (Article 353), which governs contracts between Chinese companies, provides that liability for compensation in the case of infringement of a third party's rights and interests may be dealt with by a mutual contract between the parties.
+On the other hand, the former Contract Law of China (Article 353), which governs contracts between Chinese companies, provided that liability for compensation in the case of infringement of a third party's rights and interests may be dealt with by a mutual contract between the parties.

-Therefore, as mentioned above, it had been pointed out that the provision in the former TIER that the licensor bears certain obligation and liability for infringement of a third party's rights and interests irrespective of agreements between the parties can be inconsistent with the national treatment obligation set forth in Article 3 paragraph 1 of the TRIPS Agreement, as a discriminatory treatment between domestic and foreign technology transfer.
+Therefore, as mentioned above, it had been pointed out that the provision in the former TIER that the licensor bears certain obligation and liability for infringement of a third party's rights and interests irrespective of agreements between the parties can be inconsistent with the national treatment obligation set forth in Article 3 paragraph 1 of the TRIPS Agreement, as national treatment violation.

-GUARANTEE OF COMPLETENESS, ETC. OF LICENSED TECHNOLOGY (ARTICLE 25 OF THE FORMER TIER)

-In Article 25 of the revised TIER, there remains a provision that a technology licensor shall warrant that the licensed technology is complete, free from defects and valid as well as can attain the objective of the technology as set forth in the contract.
+GUARANTEE OF COMPLETENESS, ETC. OF LICENSED TECHNOLOGY (ARTICLE 25 OF THE FORMER TIER) In Article 25 of the former TIER, there remains a provision that a technology licensor shall warrant that the licensed technology is complete, free from defects and valid as well as can attain the objective of the technology as set forth in the contract.
 Then, as it is possible that a licensor may be obliged to ensure the fulfillment to attain the objective of a technique, that provision can be an obstacle to entering into a license contract for a technology licensor.
+The said provision is currently provided in Article 24 of the TIER and remains in effect.

-In this way, foreign companies providing technology are still in the situation where they must be cautious in providing technology.
+In this way, foreign companies which are often on the side of technology providers are still in the situation where they must be cautious in providing technology.
 Japan needs to ask China to further clarify and deregulate the provisions under the TIER, and also to continue closely watching the authorities' operation to register, administer and permit the international license contracts, including whether there are the differences from the regulations on domestic technology provision contracts, including licensing contracts, between Chinese domestic companies.